 Get to know your client beforehand

-Most portrait photographers, myself included, have the pleasure of working with people that represent business companies or are either in the entertainment business.
+Most headshot photographers, myself included, have the pleasure of working with people that represent business companies or are either in the entertainment business.
 This gives you a chance to look your client up and do a little research.
 Not too extensive, just to get an idea of your client’s personality and a few topics to talk about when you meet him so that the communication barrier breaks easily.
 This gives you extra confidence when you go there for the shoot and you know what to do to make your client forget the pressure of smiling and looking good.
 You have to get something interesting from the clients are of work or his hobbies to keep him engaged with you or what you’re saying.
 You also have to be a good listener and stay curious about what he is trying to say.

 Get there early and spend some time with your client